 Diehard fans can watch pandas at China bases including Dujiangyan through iPanda.

 If you have time, the Dujiangyan irrigation system and Mount Qingcheng are not too far from the base.
 Both are UNESCO World Heritage sites.
-Some Viator tours combine them with a visit to the pandas.
+Some Viator tours combine stops to these spots with a visit to the pandas.

 The drive to Dujiangyan panda base is quite lovely on mostly flat, easy, clean roads.
 You’ll pass through farmlands.
-Chengdu is a very clean city overall.
+Chengdu is a very clean city overall and, again, one of my favorites in China.

 Have you volunteered with pandas?